Is it all in the imagination?

 But is there not an evolutionary reason why my attitude exists?
 Of course — it’s the same fundamental reason you need genetic variation within a population; and that is that environments change.
-When normal conditions apply, the normies will be fine, scurrying aound gathering their fitness pay-offs.
-It’s me that won’t, because I stumbled across a lethal text, and it did to me what lethal texts do.
+When normal conditions apply, the well-adapted will be fine, scurrying around gathering their fitness pay-offs.

-Except that — Hoffman doesn’t consider this, at least in the talks and interviews I’ve seen — what applies under normal circumstances may not apply at the evolutionary bottlenecks, the mass extinctions.
+However — and Hoffman doesn’t consider this, at least in the talks and interviews I’ve seen — what applies under normal circumstances may not apply at the evolutionary bottlenecks, the mass extinctions.
 There may be times when the fitness pay-offs are not enough, and only the ability to see the truth gives you any chance of survival.
 In fact we may be in one now.

 This in turn provides a new and perhaps more convincing rational for the Stoic doctrine of catalepsis — the ability intuitively to ‘grasp’ the noumena — except that the key would be to conceive it in more passive mode, not so much a seizing of as possession by an object or entity.
 My belief, then, is that reality, the noumenal, is knowable, to whatever degree.
 Why should the relationship between phenomenon and noumenon be as distant as in Hoffman’s user-interface analogy?
 Why should reality be thus reinvented?
 Veiled, yes, but not denatured.
 What would the premise be for such an arrangement?
 What place could such a disjunction of sense and sensed have in the Logos?
 So I don’t believe, as Kant did, that we are utterly ignorant of the noumenal realm.
 Which is not to say that we can put what we know of it into words — or not without great difficulty.